Carles Puyol: Personal life

 Puyol's long shaggy hair was a distinctive feature throughout his career.
 Barcelona manager Van Gaal suggested he get it cut when the player was 19, immediately after his first training session with the senior players.
-Van Gaal asked him in his office, "What's your problem, can't you afford the money for a haircut?"
+Van Gaal asked him in his office, "What's your problem, can't you afford the money for a haircut?".
 Puyol recalled: "I said nothing, and to this day have kept my hair as it is."

 In 2006, Puyol said that when not working, he leads "a very quiet life...
 I've not been to a nightclub in Barcelona for years either.
 When I go out, I stay in a restaurant with my friends."

 Puyol's father, Josep, died in a farming accident in late 2006 while Carles was on his way to play a match against Deportivo de La Coruña.
 He was informed of the news by coach Frank Rijkaard upon landing.
 He said that this, combined with an injury led to a dark period, with Spain national team physio Raúl Martínez eventually coming to Barcelona: in the player's words, "...[he] gave me a great telling off.
 He made me react, and I began to try to be more cheerful, and not overwhelmed by it all."

 In March 2009, Puyol told Goal.com: "I do not like to go out much, although it is good to disconnect and I like to read."
 In September 2010, he started a relationship with model Malena Costa.
 In October of that year, he scored through a header in a 2–1 home win against Valencia CF and dedicated the goal to her by making a heart symbol with both hands.
 After the game, he said: "I dedicate the goal to my girlfriend."

 In 2011, Puyol paid €30,000 for specialist private treatment for Miki Roqué, a footballer from his home province who was suffering from pelvic cancer.
 Roqué died in 2012.

 Puyol started a relationship with Vanesa Lorenzo in 2012.
-The couple had two daughters, Manuela (born 2014) and María (2016).
+The couple has two daughters, Manuela (born 2014) and María (2016).

 Puyol was invited by Iranian television channel IRIB TV3 to provide commentary on the 2018 FIFA World Cup match between Iran and Spain on 20 June in a programme hosted by Adel Ferdosipour but was not allowed in the studio.
 According to news website Entekhab, the former player said that he had been told by the Islamic Republic of Iran Broadcasting that he could not appear in the programme "because of his looks (long hair)"; the veteran channel director had been replaced by one closer to Iran's ultra-religious hardliners weeks before, and this incident ultimately led to some ridicule within Iran on Twitter.